 Ongoing music, performance and video collaborations with artists Simon Bayliss (Splash Addict) and Rory Pilgrim (The Brilliant State).

 TEXTS / REVIEWS

-Essay by Philomena Epps.
-Commissioned for Susie Green publication in association with Pleasure is a Weapon, solo exhibition at Grand Union, Birmingham.
-Also features Interior Report, solo exhibition at Workplace, Gateshead
+Essay by Philomena Epps – Commission for publication.
+In association with Pleasure is a Weapon, solo exhibition a Grand Union, Birmingham (2017) and Interior Report, solo exhibition at Workplace Gallery (2018)

 INTERVIEWS / TALKS